 I actually think the chemical reaction when you mix baking soda and vinegar is the coolest thing since sliced bread.
 Sliced banana bread 😉 HAHA!
 I made a joke.
 Okay let’s continue.

-What I love most about this banana bread recipe is that it is one bowl, doesn’t require anything to sit or cool, and you can just toss it (okay, not quite literally toss it) into a loaf pan and bake!
+What I love most about this banana bread recipe is that it is one bowl, doesn’t require anything to sit or cool, and you can just pour it into a loaf pan and bake!

 Here are the steps: